 Our St. Louis Missouri medical malpractice lawyers handle catastrophic personal injury and wrongful death lawsuits against negligent doctors, nurses and/or hospitals.
-When you suffer a life-altering event, you need the best medical malpractice lawyers in St. Louis to evaluate your case.
+When you suffer a life-altering event, you need the best medical malpractice attorney in St. Louis to evaluate your case.

 Sometimes negligence is a result of bad hospital policies.
 Whether you have a hospital lawsuit case cannot be determined until the file is professionally reviewed.
 Either way, a consultation with a St. Louis medical malpractice lawyer will help you shed light on your claim.

 First, we want to give you a warning.
 Most all the websites you visit are partisan propaganda machines for special interest groups.
 Doctor groups, hospitals, and insurance groups routinely publish false and misleading data on:

 The only reliable data comes from the National Practitioner Data Bank (NPDB).
-The NPDB was established by Title IV of the Health Care Quality Improvement Act of 1986 and Sections 1921 and 1128E of the Social Security Act.
-It was formed to improve health care quality, protect the public and reduce health care related fraud and abuse.
+The NPDB was established by Title IV of the Healthcare Quality Improvement Act of 1986 and Sections 1921 and 1128E of the Social Security Act.
+It was formed to improve healthcare quality, protect the public and reduce health care related fraud and abuse.

 The number of preventable medical errors range between 200,000 to 440,000 in the US.
 It is estimated there are 98,000 medical malpractice deaths per year.
 That means a person dies every 90 minutes as a result of malpractice.